serengil/deepface/README.md

 **Encrypt Embeddings** - [`Demo with PHE`](https://youtu.be/8VCu39jFZ7k), [`Tutorial for PHE`](https://sefiks.com/2025/03/04/vector-similarity-search-with-partially-homomorphic-encryption-in-python/), [`Demo with FHE`](https://youtu.be/njjw0PEhH00), [`Tutorial for FHE`](https://sefiks.com/2021/12/01/homomorphic-facial-recognition-with-tenseal/)

-Even though vector embeddings are not reversible to original images, they still contain sensitive information such as fingerprints, making their security critical.
+Even though vector embeddings are not reversible to original images, they still contain sensitive information similar to fingerprints, making their security critical.
 Encrypting embeddings is essential for higher security applications to prevent adversarial attacks that could manipulate or extract sensitive information.
 Traditional encryption methods like AES are very safe but limited in securely utilizing cloud computational power for distance calculations.
-Herein, [homomorphic encryption](https://youtu.be/3ejI0zNPMEQ), allowing calculations on encrypted data, offers a robust alternative.
+Herein, [homomorphic encryption](https://youtu.be/3ejI0zNPMEQ), allowing calculations on encrypted data without private key, offers a robust alternative for cloud.

 ```python
 from lightphe import LightPHE